emrancub/Design-and-Implementation-of-a-Diabetic-Disease/README.md

 ## Dataset

-The dataset used for this research consists of 1,564 rows and includes socio-demographic factors.
+The dataset used for this research consists of 100,000 entries and includes socio-demographic factors.
 For detailed information about the dataset, please refer to the [Dataset folder](dataset).

 ## Results